ongres/stackgres/doc/content/en/04-administration-guide/10-replication/03-remote-cluster/01-replicateFrom/_index.md

 EOF
 ```

 In the new remote StackGres deployment, where a new StackGres Cluster will be created as Standby Leader, equal CRDs are required before proceed.
-Create them accordingly as follows:

-- Namespace
-- StorageClass - Setting up the same storage or better performance is strongly recommended.
-- SGInstanceProfile
-- SGPostgresConfig
-- SGPoolingConfig
-- Service
-- SGBackupConfig (if any)
-- SGScript (if any)
-- Secrets
+The same steps should be applyed, refer to the [Installation section]({{% relref "04-administration-guide/01-stackgres-installation/"%}}) for details.

 Now, the environment is ready for the SGCluster to be created.
 The next example contains extra entries to give a wider view of the options included in a production-like system.
 Beware of review and complete fields as backups (if you will take backups from your Standby Cluster), the number of instances, and the port number exposed in the main cluster among others.